carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 This article can be helpful for anyone who wants to create the Github Action workflow to authenticate with GCP and to deploy Kubernetes manifest on GKE using kapp.

 ### Why

-Traditionally, authenticating from GitHub Actions to Google Cloud required exporting and storing a long-lived JSON service account key, turning an identity management problem into a secrets management problem.
+Earlier, we use to authenticate to Google Cloud from Github Actions by storing JSON service account key in Github Secrets.

-But now, with GitHub's introduction of OIDC tokens into GitHub Actions Workflows, you can authenticate from GitHub Actions to Google Cloud using OIDC (Workload Identity Federation), removing the need to export a long-lived JSON service account key.
+Now, that GitHub introduced OIDC tokens into GitHub Actions Workflows, you can authenticate from GitHub Actions to Google Cloud using OIDC (Workload Identity Federation), removing the need to export a long lived JSON service account key.
+Please refer [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#benefits-of-using-oidc) to know more about the benefits using OIDC.

-### Benefits

-By updating workflows to use OIDC tokens, we can adopt the following recommended security practices:

-- **No cloud secrets**: No need to duplicate cloud credentials as long-lived GitHub secrets.
-Instead, you can configure the OIDC trust on GCP, and then update workflows to request a short-lived access token from the cloud provider through OIDC.
-- **Authentication and authorization management**: Will have more granular control over how workflows can use credentials and also you can control access to cloud resources.
-- **Rotating credentials**: With OIDC, cloud provider issues a short-lived access token that is only valid for a single job, and then automatically expires.

 ### How